-3. Raise The Floor Of The Dog House Off The Ground
+5. Raise The Floor Of The Dog House Off The Ground

 A good dog house will have a raised floor (or be highly insulated).

-4. Install a Dog Flap
+6. Install a Dog Flap

 Does the current dog house have an entry/exit flap?

 Buy, or cut to size a vinyl or plastic dog flap yourself.

-6. Line The Floor Of The Dog House
+7. Line/Insulate The Floor Of The Dog House

 Even with a raised floor that is naturally insulated, you can still do more to provide your dog with a warmer dog house floor.

-7. Hot Water Bottle Or Microwavable Cushion
+8. Hot Water Bottle Or Microwavable Cushion

 Both provide heat, but have them under a rug so they don’t burn your dog.